HerculesWS/hercules-docs/docs/client/hexing.md

 ### Loading the Sakexe

-Run *OLLYDBG.EXE* and select menu File \> Open.
+Run *OLLYDBG.EXE* and select menu `File > Open`.
 Then choose the Sakexe you want to Hex.
 If your Sakexe needs some parameters to launch (ex: 1sak1).
 Enter that parameter in *Arguments* field.
 Then press Open Button.

 ### Finding WinMain function